Visitor Guidelines at Denver Health During COVID 19 Pandemic

 - All COVID-positive patients

-- Emergency (including the Adult Emergency Department and Adult Urgent Care Center)
+- Emergency (including the Adult Emergency Department, Adult Urgent Care Center and the Winter Park Medical Center emergency room)

 - The following clinics located in the hospital: cardiology/heart health center, orthopedics, physical and occupational therapy, all adult clinics in Pavilions D, E and G, the Center for Occupational Safety and Health, all public health clinics, outpatient behavioral health